the-t-in-rtf/ul-api/docs/apidocs.md

 Return the list of products, optionally filtered by source, status, or date of last update.

 + Parameters
     + `sources` (optional, string) ...
 Only display products from a particular source.
-Can be repeated to return products from multiple sources.
 If this is omitted, records from all visible sources are displayed.
+For a single value, you can supply a string.
+For multiple values, you must supply an array
     + `status` (optional, string) ...
-The product statuses to return (defaults to everything but 'deleted' products).
-Can be repeated to include multiple statuses.
+The product status(es) to return (defaults to everything but 'deleted' products).
+For a single value, you can supply a string.
+For multiple values, you must supply an array.
     + `updated` (optional, string) ...
 Timestamp in ISO 8601 format: `YYYY-MM-DDTHH:MM:SSZ` Only products updated at or after this time are returned.
     + `offset` (optional, string) ...
 The number of products to skip in the list of results.
 Used for pagination.
     + `limit` (optional, string) ...
 The number of products to return.
 Used for pagination.